 Make Plans For Fall

-It’s as inevitable as the summer heat.
-Somewhere in your garden there’s a plant that is just too exposed to the sun.
+Gardening is a constant cycle of trial and error.
+That’s why I can say with confidence that somewhere in your garden there’s a plant that is just too exposed to the sun.
 It needs to be transplanted but now is NOT the time to do it.
 So protect it as best as you can and make a note to yourself to get out there when temperatures drop in September and move the poor thing to a more shaded spot.

 What About Protective Sprays?